Pure Connection Formulation, Twistors and the Chase for a Twistor Action for General Relativity: Introduction

-The second half of the theorem requires additional data on Twistor space in the form of a certain complex 1-form up to scale, usually denoted as $\gt$, ie essentially a 4d real distribution at every point (the kernel of $\gt$).
-This 1-form is taken to have certain compatibility with the almost complex structure such that its kernel is in turn almost complex and identifies with $\C^2$.
-The restriction of the symmetry group $SL(4,\C)$ to this distribution thus brings us down to the "Chiral" group $SL(2,\C)$: In fact such a 1-form most naturally is associated with a "Chiral" $SL(2,\C)$-connection on space-time (This is especially clear in the Euclidean context and we will come back to this in what follows).
+The second half of the theorem requires additional data on twistor space in the form of a complex 1-form up to scale, usually denoted as $\gt$.
+This is essentially equivalent to a 4d real distribution at every point (the kernel of $\gt$).
+In order to describe space-times with non-zero cosmological constant, which is our main concerned in this paper, this distribution should also be taken to be non-integrable $\gt\W d\gt \neq 0$.
+This 1-form is taken to be `compatible' with the almost complex structure so that its kernel is in turn almost complex and identifies with $\C^2$.
+The restriction of the symmetry group $\SL(4,\C)$ to this distribution thus brings us down to the `chiral' group $\SL(2,\C)$: In fact such a 1-form is naturally associated with a `chiral' $\SL(2,\C)$-connection on space-time (This is especially clear in the Euclidean context and we will come back to this in what follows).
 As connections are not conformally invariant, it fixes a scale in the conformal space-time.
-The second part of the Non-Linear-Graviton Theorem then essentially asserts that this scale is such that the resulting metric is anti-self-dual Einstein if one is given a ``good enough" (holomorphic) 1-form.
+The second part of the Non-Linear-Graviton Theorem then essentially asserts that this scale is such that the resulting metric is anti-self-dual Einstein if one is given a `good enough' (holomorphic) 1-form.

-The usual approach to twistor theory generally emphasises the metric aspect of the theorem and somewhat overlook the fact that this 1-form, which crucially fixes the right scaling to give Einstein equations, is directly related to a $SL(2,\C)$-chiral connection thus putting twistor theory in the general framework of "Chiral formulations of gravity".
-In section 3 we will review the basics of the curved Twistor construction with an emphasis on the relation between the chiral connection and the $\Oc(2)$-valued 1-form on Twistor space $\gt$.
+The usual approach to twistor theory generally emphasizes the metric aspect of the theorem and tend to overlook the fact that this 1-form, which crucially fixes the scaling to give Einstein equations, is directly related to a $\SL(2,\C)$-chiral connection thus putting twistor theory in the general framework of `chiral formulations of gravity'.
+In section \ref{section: Euclidean Twistor Theory Revisited} we will review the basics of the curved twistor construction with an emphasis on the relation between the chiral connection and the $\Oc(2)$-valued 1-form on twistor space $\gt$.

-It is in fact well known to specialists that \emph{there is} an interplay between, for example, Plebanski formulation of GR and Twistor theory as can be seen from the introduction of Twistor variables in some recent spin-foam models \cite{Livine:2011vk},\cite{Speziale:2012nu} or in the conjoint use of Plebanski action and Twistor theory \cite{Mason:2008jy} to investigate the structure of MHV gravity amplitudes.
-It is however still possible that not all consequences have been drawn from this overlapping.
+It is in fact well known to specialists that \emph{there is} an interplay between, for example, Plebanski formulation of GR and twistor theory as can be seen from the introduction of twistor variables in some recent spin-foam models \cite{Livine:2011vk,Speziale:2012nu} or in the conjoint use of Plebanski action and twistor theory \cite{Mason:2008jy} to investigate the structure of maximally helicity violating (MHV) gravity amplitudes.
+However, it is possible that not all consequences have been drawn from this overlapping.